Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Unisolver

-As presented in Table \ref{table:cond_class}, the equation formulation is a domain-wise component due to its consistency across all locations.
-Domain geometry is a point-wise component since it is represented by a binary mask and each point's inclusion is determined individually.
-Boundary conditions are slightly more complex to handle.
-Commonly used boundary conditions are divided into two main types: periodic boundary conditions and Robin (non-periodic) conditions.
-We classify the boundary condition type as a domain-wise component and the specific boundary value functions with zero values at non-boundary points as point-wise components.
+Moreover, we explain the classification of the other components shown in Table \ref{table:cond_class}.
+The equation formulation is defined as a domain-wise component due to its consistency across all locations.
+Domain geometry is categorized as a point-wise component since it is usually recorded as a binary mask and each point's inclusion is determined individually.
+Boundary conditions are more complicated due to their diverse forms, e.g.~periodic and Robin boundary conditions.
+As a result, we use two components to represent boundary conditions precisely: the boundary condition type, treated as a domain-wise component, and the boundary value function, considered as a point-wise component.